cameri/nostream/deploy/README.md

 4. Copy `deploy/settings.yaml.example` to `.nostr/settings.yaml` and edit for
    your relay.
 5. Create `.env` from `deploy/env.example` with production secrets.
-6. Copy from the repository root into the deploy directory:
+6. Copy `postgresql.conf` from the repository root into the deploy directory.
-   - `migrations/`
-   - `knexfile.js`
-   - `postgresql.conf`
 7. Load `ghcr.io/cameri/nostream:main` on the host (see [Image delivery on restricted networks](#image-delivery-on-restricted-networks) if `docker pull` fails).

+Do not copy `migrations/` or `knexfile.js` onto the host.
+Compose does not mount them; changing files on disk will not change what the migrate service runs.

 ## Server layout